scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** fire

 Summon the fires of hell, vaporizing everything in a narrow arc extending 9 tiles long and 3 tiles wide.
 Make a spellcasting roll against the creatures Dexterity save.
-On success they take 4 wounds and 4 wound dice in fire damage, adding a wound die for every critical.
+On success they take 4/4 in fire damage, adding 0/1 for every critical.
 Any armor or weapon a creature is holding is destroyed if it is mundane, otherwise taking 1 level of damage.
 On success they take half damage, rounded down.
 A creature reduced to 0 wounds from this spell is immediately killed, turning to ash.

 The fire burns through trees, bushes, or other plant matter leaving only ash.
 On impacting stone or earth the fire burns through it, leaving a hole a size of half the remaining distance.
 Metal and other similar materials melt, leaving a hole only a quarter of the remaining distance.

-Add 2 wounds for each level cast above 8th.
+Add 2/0 in fire damage for each level cast above 8th.

 #### Invulnerability